kaantanidir/DSA210-Project/README.md

 specific content categories.
 The results should therefore be interpreted as patterns within an already curated subset of content rather than the entire YouTube ecosystem.

+---

 ## 12. AI Usage Disclosure

-AI tools may be used for:
+AI tools were used in a limited and transparent manner during this project.
-- Drafting and refining documentation
-- Brainstorming ideas
-- Suggesting code components

-AI tools were used for drafting documentation and debugging code logic;
+Specifically, AI assistance was utilized for drafting and refining documentation, brainstorming ideas, and debugging code logic.

-all modeling decisions and interpretations were made by the author.
+All data processing, feature engineering, modeling decisions, and result interpretations were performed by the author.
+No AI-generated outputs were used directly as final results without verification.
-All AI usage will be documented in a dedicated ai_usage.md file, as required by the course.

 ---